Dec 30 2007

 - Time travel

-- Basic elements (fire, electricity, water, earth, wind)
+- Basic elements (fire, water and/or ice, earth, wind)

 - Darkness and/or shadows